-So, what makes a destination a good winter beach getaway from LA and other west coast locations?
-In my opinion, it’s price, proximity to your departure city, and typical weather at the destination during that time of year.
-Actually, these are my criteria for all winter getaways, not just beach vacations.
+What makes a destination a good winter beach getaway from LA and other west coast locations?
+Price, proximity to your departure city, and typical weather at the destination during that time of year.

 Top 5 Winter Getaways from LA and other West Coast Locations